grych/drab/README.md

   2. Phoenix ~> 1.2 (see [Installation Guide](https://hexdocs.pm/phoenix/installation.html#phoenix))

+## Browser Requirements

+This has the same requirements as Phoenix.Sockets.
+Above that it depends on the javascript you call or other potential tools you use on top of Drab.

 ## Installation

   First of all, you need to have a Phoenix application, on top of which you will install Drab.
 If this is a standard app, generated with `mix phx.new`, you may use Drab Installer to make it running in one, simple step.
 Otherwise, see [Manual Installation](#manual-installation) section below.